WeegeeNumbuh1/FlightGazer/docs/state-file-schema.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## `database_stats`
 Represents stats for the aircraft database.
-These stats (besides error count) are reset if it's determined that database has changed while FlightGazer is running.
+These stats (besides error count) are reset if it's determined that the database updated while FlightGazer is running.

 | key| description | schema | example |
 | --- | --- | --- | --- |